-Also, if you rent or live in a HOA community, your landlord or management office must confirm that pets are allowed and any restrictions, such as weight limits, type and number of pets allowed, etc. We prefer written confirmation such as a lease, condo by-laws or a statement on letterhead from the management office or owner.
+Also, if you rent, your landlord or management office must confirm that pets are allowed and any restrictions, such as weight limits, type and number of pets allowed, etc. We prefer written confirmation such as a lease or a statement on letterhead from the management office or owner.

 Adoption Application: Family or Roommates Approval

 Everyone in your home including all family members and/or roommates, must meet the animal so we know they all agree on size, breed, color, temperament, etc., and that no one is allergic.
 Even if the animal will belong solely to you, it will have an impact on each person in the house, so everyone must be comfortable with the adoption.